nandorojo/moti/docs/docs/interactions/use-pressables.md

 }
 ```

-## Improve performance
+## Performance

+This hook runs on the native thread and triggers zero re-renders.
+That means it's great for performance out-of-the-box.

-Similar to `useMemo`, you can also pass in a dependency array as the last argument:
+Similar to `useMemo`, you can also pass in a dependency array as the last argument to reduce updates:

 ```tsx
 const state = useMotiPressables(